cdepeuter/dsi-waterquality-data/README.md

 ### Building on AWS (not required)

 The recommended way to run the webapp is use Amazon Elastic Beanstalk.
-By building a container using Docerrun.aws.json, an environment with Python and Node, and all the required packages is easily installed.
+By building a container using Dockerrun.aws.json, an environment with Python and Node, and all the required packages is easily installed.
 When changes are made to this github repo, they will automatically rebuild the image, and changes show in the production environment by simply clicking "Rebuild Environment".

 However, all that really needs to be done is install the required python packages, and run one command from the /flask-app directory.
 * `$ python app.py`

-Once this is run, the app will be available at http://0.0.0.0:5000
+Once this is run, the app will be available at http://0.0.0.0:5000/

 If any javascript changes are made then nodejs/npm needs to be installed, and one more command needs to be run:

-* `$ npm start`
+* `$ npm start` (for continuous change monitoring) or
+* `$ npm run build` (for one time runs)

-More detailed instructions are in the README in the flask-app directory
+More detailed instructions on building the webapp if difficulties are encountered are in the README in the flask-app directory.